Consumer Medicine Information

 Children and adolescents

-Do not use VOTRIENT in children and adolescents below the age of 18 years.
+Votrient is not recommended for use in children and adolescents under 18 years.

 Pregnancy and breast-feeding

 VOTRIENT is not recommended if you are pregnant or breast-feeding.

 If you are pregnant or breast-feeding, planning to get pregnant or think you might